 - Maintenance Care – Like daily hygiene routines, periodic visits will help avoid relapses, even if obvious symptoms do not appear

-- Preventative Care – These less-frequent visits are help catch emerging issues before they get more serious, like an annual health checkup
+- Preventative Care – These less-frequent visits are helpful to catch emerging issues before they get more serious, like an annual health checkup

 - Wellness Care – Your unique stresses, environmental effects or personal health goals may require different visit frequencies to help you be your fittest